giofreitas/react-native-watch-hoisted-modules/README.md

 As everybody knows, react native and links are not friends.
 But this library is friends with both.

-This library is a simple function that will generate the right configurations for `metro.config.js`. in order to give to react native a reason to like links in a yarn workspaces world.
+This library is a simple function that will generate the right configurations for `metro.config.js` in order to give to react native a reason to like links in a yarn workspaces world.

-I came across with a problem where my

 __Install__